 How Much Can You Borrow?

 Some home equity lenders allow you to borrow up to 80% of the value in your home.
 This is good if you need a lot of money.
 But, in reality, home equity loans are awarded based on your ability to repay them.
 So people living on fixed incomes may find they can’t access the full 80%.
-Reverse Mortgages, on the other hand, let you borrow up to 50% of the value in your home.
-This protects the equity in your home and helps ensure there’s still value left in it after the loan is repaid.
+Reverse Mortgages, on the other hand, let you borrow up to a maximum of 55% of the value in your home.
+This mximum amount is dependent on your age.
+The older you, the more you would qualify for.
+This protects the equity in your home and helps ensure there’s still value left after the loan is repaid.
 It’s a more conservative approach to lending and it seems to be working.
 In fact, according to the CHIP Home Income Plan, the leading provider of Reverse Mortgages in Canada, most of its clients still have more than 50% equity in their home when they sell.
 That’s good news for people who want to have some money to give to their heirs or to finance the next stage of their retirement.

 You may qualify for more than you need now.
 The Home Income Plan makes available the total amount you qualify for and then you can access additional equity later if and when you need it.